The Museum is run entirely by unpaid volunteers as below:

 The Curator is assisted by a team of volunteers, some of whom have specialist skills or specialise in specific areas of the collection.
 The Museum covers a broad spread of local social history through its collection of objects, local photographs and documents, a collection of fabrics, old newspapers, books and art work.

 The Museum has a growing local history database.
-This is maintained by the Museum's Historian, David Lindley, who deals with historical and family tree enquiries.
+This has been created by the local Historian, David Lindley, who deals with historical and family tree enquiries.
+David has published much of this data online and can be viewed at the Foxearth and District Local History Society web site www.foxearth.org.uk

 To contact the Curator or the Historian, please email: email@example.com